 Further studies are needed to understand the potential for airborne transmission of the SARS-CoV-2 virus in the farm setting.
 Ventilation systems used in production units/buildings should be assessed, and if possible modified to reduce the likelihood of airborne pathogen spread.
-In Denmark and the Netherlands , local spread among farms within a localised area is the only significant common feature.
+In Denmark, the Netherlands and the USA, local spread among farms within a localised area is the only significant common feature.